isaac-lal/isaac-lal/README.md

 **`Coder`**

 Hey there!
 Welcome to my coding hub!
 I'm learning how to code out of pure curiosity and for fun!
-I have no plans to monetize my coding, as doing it for the money makes me feel less interested and overall I have less fun.
+I have no plans to monetize my coding, as doing it for the money makes me feel less interested and overall have less fun.
 I love to build cool projects with various useful technologies, frameworks, and libraries.
 It is very intriguing to me when I am putting all the pieces together, figuring out what needs to be utilized to build a certain application or feature.
 However, I am very eager to build a simple application or project for my friends, as it will not only improve my skills but make me feel better about contributing to a major achievement!
 Eager to expand my knowledge, I am consistently learning whenever I have free-time as I do find coding/programming/development to be very intriguing.

 ![Profile Views](https://komarev.com/ghpvc/?username=isaac-lal)